Ultimate Perth to Exmouth Road Trip Itinerary (2025)

 You’ll then pass through the seaside city of Geraldton.
 This is the last major city before Exmouth, so it’s a good idea to stock up on anything you need from the major supermarkets here.

-You can stop in and explore Geraldton for a few hours, but you still have a 2 hour drive ahead of you.
-The main things to see in Geraldton is the HMAS Sydney II Memorial and it’s worth wandering along the foreshore.
+You can stop in and explore Geraldton for a few hours, but you still have a 2-hour drive ahead of you.
+The main attraction to see in Geraldton is the HMAS Sydney II Memorial, and it’s worth wandering along the foreshore or cafe strip if you want to stretch your legs.

 Hutt Lagoon Pink Lake